marcbrandner/vernemq-docker/README.md

 # 6. Roadmap

-* Create `Dockerfile.debian` with Debian base image
+* Reduce image size by removing `nano` from all images
 * Automation with GitHub Actions:
     - Automate Docker image build
     - Trigger builds on each new VerneMQ release